dxatscale/sfpowerscripts/README.md

-An opinionated Salesforce build system  as a sfdx plugin that can be implemented in any CI/CD system of choice.
+A Salesforce build system for package based development as a sfdx plugin that can be implemented in any CI/CD system of choice.
 Read more about the plugin and details here - https://dxatscale.gitbook.io/sfpowerscripts/

 #### Features